hpcloud/HPCloud-PHP/doc/introduction.md

 There are two ways to authenticate to Object Storage:

-- Legacy Swift authentication
+- Legacy Swift authentication, available in the public cloud.
-- Control Services authentication (Coming soon!)
+- Identity Services

-For legacy swift authentication, you will need to use your Account ID and your secret Key, along with the URL to the Object Storage endpoint.
+For legacy swift authentication in the public cloud, you will need to use your Account ID and your secret Key, along with the URL to the Object Storage endpoint.
 If you are an existing HP Cloud customer, you can find all of this information on your console dashboard.